Muhd-Naufal/PA2-Project/README.md

 ![7](https://user-images.githubusercontent.com/51323038/59567158-7b555a80-909c-11e9-8823-abb815879beb.PNG)

+(If you don't have, I think you need permission from the owner of the repository.
+That person needs to share it by sending an invite link.
+It's under Settings > Collaborators)

 You see on the right hand side of the screen where there is a green button called 'Clone or download'.
 Click on it and copy the URL and then paste it on RStudio with the Git version control window open.

 ![8](https://user-images.githubusercontent.com/51323038/59567189-13ebda80-909d-11e9-8697-89b99159b4a1.PNG)